Zicero/Zicero.github.io/projects/project-4.md

 of our pages, cleaned up the site, and double checked to make sure our project was good to go.
 There are a few things we still need to work on, but we will get to them in the near future.

 Ho'ohui was built by a team of 314 software engineers.
 I mainly worked on the landing, listing pages, and general styling of the website.
 During the course of the project, I was able to refine my web design skills and practice project management.
-In the future, I would love to work on redesigning and implementing a fully-functional Ho'ohui, but as a first go it was an all-around
+In the future, I would love to work on redesigning and implementing a fully-functional Ho'ohui, but as a first go it was an all-around great experience.

 Website: <a href="https://hoohui.meteorapp.com/">Ho'ohui</a>